Enough-Software/enough_platform_widgets/README.md

 * `DropdownButton` is a replacement for the material `DropdownButton`
 * `PlatformFilledButtonIcon` uses an `ElevatedButton.filled` on material and a `CupertinoButton.filled` on cupertino
 * `DensePlatformIconButton` replaces the material `IconButon`
+* `PlatformInkWell` is a rectangular area of a that responds to touch and is based either on `InkWell` or on `CupertinoInkWell`
 * `PlatformListTile` provides either a `ListTile` or a `CupertinoListTile`
 * `PlatformPageScaffold` provides a `PlatformScaffold` with the additional option to define a bottom bar.
 * `PlatformPopupButton` uses an action sheet on cupertino and a popup button on material.